Transitions Abroad Home. Transitions Abroad Home.

 Recharging Batteries

 I would lie if my trips abroad do not also serve as an opportunity to replenish my energy and escape the long Canadian winters.
 I am passionate about my work as a therapist, but it certainly is a demanding job.
-After traveling abroad for some time, tasting the freedom of going anywhere I want and living in my own pace in the here and now, I can happily look forward to seeing old and new clients again.
+After traveling abroad for some time, tasting the freedom of going anywhere I want, and living at my own pace in the here and now, I can happily look forward to seeing old and new clients again.

 Breaking habits and routines keeps me convinced that life should not only be about work.
 There is so much more to live for than that busy, fast-paced life in which we too often take pride.
-Traveling teaches me to slow down and unplug, to become aware of what really matters and to appreciate the smaller things of life that can often be so meaningful.
+Traveling teaches me to slow down and unplug, to become aware of what matters, and to appreciate the smaller things of life that can often be so meaningful.

 Perspectives can change during a journey.
 For instance, what seems too much routine before I take off can miraculously become pleasant and soothing upon return.
-A quote of British novelist and travel writer Pico Iyer reads: “we travel, initially, to lose ourselves; we travel, next, to find ourselves.”
+A quote from British novelist and travel writer Pico Iyer reads: “we travel, initially, to lose ourselves; we travel, next, to find ourselves.”

 Onward to another destination...